buildbot/buildbot/README.md

 What?
 This doesn't look like a README!

-Right, this is the TODO list for Buildbot-0.9.0.
-We'll delete this once it's empty.
-Pitch in!

 # Overall Goals #

 The 'nine' branch is a refactoring of Buildbot into a consistent, well-defined application composed of loosely coupled components.